-- 1. Official English translation of all secondary and postsecondary academic records. - 2.
-Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and earn a core of 500 or better (173 or better on the computer-based test).
-Information regarding the test can be found on the Education Testing Service website.
-For inquiries, contact TOEFL Services at Education Testing Service (ETS) by phone at 877-863-3546 or by mail at ETS Ewing Office; 225 Phillips Boulevard Ewing, NJ 08618.
-For students currently in the United States seeking a student visa, the College may waive the TOEFL requirement and administer the Accuplacer Placement Test. - 3.
-Affidavit of Financial Support (forms may be printed from our website) from the per-son(s) who will be financially responsible for the student; letter should include student's name, intent to attend Nashua Community College, and the amount of money available.
-The form must be in English and notarized.
-The funds must be stated in US dollars.
-All supporting documents must be included. - 4.
-Copies of current passport and immigration documents including current visa and Duration of Status (D/S) card.
+- 1. Submit a \$100 non-refundable International Admissions fee. - 2.
+Official English translation of all secondary and postsecondary academic records. - 3.
+If your native language is not English, you must take the Test of English as a Foreign Language (TOEFL) exam and earn a score of 500 or higher; a score of 173 or higher on the computer-based test; or a score of 61 or higher on the internet-based TOEFL.

+Please visit the Education Testing Service website.
+For inquiries, contact TOEFL Services at Education Testing Service website for more information on the exam and where the TOEFL exam is given in your country.
+For inquiries, contact TOEFL Services at Education Testing Service (ETS) by phone at 877.863.3546 or by mail at ETS Ewing Office; 225 Phillips Boulevard Ewing, NJ 08618.
+If you are currently in the United States seeking a student visa, NCC may waive the TOEFL requirement and administer the Accuplacer Placement Test.

+- 4. An Affidavit of Financial Support form from the person(s) who will be financially responsible for the student.
+Forms and instructions can be printed from our website.
+Please follow instructions for the form and state all funds in US dollars.
+All supporting documentation must be included. - Copies of current passport and immigration documents including current visa and Duration of Status (D/S) card.